-- A signed contract committing the building owner to the upgrade. - A contract completion date within three months of the Assessment Date (122 days). - Detailed design documentation that provides all the information required for the assessment.
+- A signed contract exists, committing the building owner to the upgrade. - The contract completion date is within three months of the Assessment Date (122 days). - There is detailed design documentation that provides all the information required for the assessment.
 This shall include reflected ceiling plans, lighting circuits, control strategies, equipment schedules and technical specifications.